maximus-sunshine/ARMOR-Lab-Mobile-EIT-Device/README.md

 # Warfighter Protection: Mobile Interrogation of Densely Distributed Wearable Sensors

-This repository includes the code that runs on ARMOR Lab's Mobile EIT device.
+This repository includes the code that runs on ARMOR Lab's mobile EIT device.

 ## Team